 - a.
 A proven need for such housing can be demonstrated and that the accommodation proposed will contribute to meeting this proven need. - b.
 The housing is offered in the first instance to people with a demonstrated local connection. - c.
-The housing remains affordable and available in perpetuity.
+The housing remains in affordable tenure in perpetuity.